 - True charity is never an act of condescension.
 It is always an act of love between equals.

 This Vincentian message is the charism of the Sisters of Charity.
 It summarizes the moral foundation of democracy.
-It is the reason the Sisters of Charity founded the College of Mount Saint Vincent—to prepare themselves and others for lives of accomplishment, leadership, and service.
+It is the reason the Sisters of Charity founded the University of Mount Saint Vincent: to prepare themselves and others for lives of accomplishment, leadership, and service.

 Democracy releases people from oppression—oppression imposed by power, exacted by privilege, or afflicted by circumstance.
 Excellent education is democratic.
 It enables people to employ their gifts both for their own well-being and in service to others.

 In 1859, the Academy and the Motherhouse moved to Riverdale, N.Y., establishing the Mount Saint Vincent campus overlooking the Hudson River.
 The Academy grew, and the Sisters opened schools, hospitals, and an array of services for the poor.
-One free school was at Mount Saint Vincent, where the great playwright Eugene O’Neill studied as a boy.
 By the close of the nineteenth century, the Academy was recognized among the finest institutions of higher learning for women in the region.
 By 1898, like Wellesley, Mount Holyoke, and other “female seminaries,” the Academy changed its corporate status to prepare to claim its equal role and title as a college for women.

 Reflecting the depth of their commitment to academic rigor and equality for women, the Sisters of Charity delayed the transition of the Academy to collegiate status until they had the facilities and faculty to offer a strong program in the sciences and mathematics.
-This commitment was unusual among women’s colleges at the time, especially Catholic women’s colleges, but the Academy made a promise to offer an array of robust programs, a commitment that continues to the present day.
+This commitment was unusual among women’s colleges at the time, especially Catholic women’s colleges, but the Academy made a promise to offer an array of robust programs, a commitment that continues today.

-For more than a century, the College has grown, revised curricula, become coeducational, added a constellation of majors, added undergraduate and graduate extension programs in what is now called the School of Professional and Graduate Studies, and stayed abreast of and led innovations in higher education.
+For more than a century, the Mount has grown, revised curricula, become coeducational, added a constellation of majors, added undergraduate and graduate extension programs in what is now called the College of Professional and Graduate Studies, and stayed abreast of and led innovations in higher education.